 2. The Dermis- This is the second layer where most of our blood vessels are.

 The more cells in the stratum corneum that are exposed to water the more permeable those cells and this layer become.
 Some studies have shown that hydrated skin is 3.3 times more likely to absorb substances.
 When you put on lotion the oil and water are passively (does not require energy) absorbed through the skin.
 This process is not immediate and means that whatever is to be absorbed must stay in contact with the skin, like the white label skin care products that are frequently applied.
 What is absorbed by your skin bypasses your liver (your liver is what helps filter out toxins from what you eat and digest) and goes straight into your bloodstream.
 One of the main functions of our liver is to filter and eliminate toxins; whether they come from alcohol, food, or pollution.
 According to studies conducted with the help of organizations such as LifeNet Health (https://lnhlifesciences.org/liver-endothelial-cells), using skincare products containing too many toxins could be detrimental to endothelial cells and various other liver cells.
 Insufficient liver function can result in an excess of certain types of hormones, which can cause acne and other skin problems.

 So what does your skin absorb?

-Essential oils weigh less than 500 Daltons and therefore enter the blood stream and allow us to receive their great effects just by applying some lotion.
+Essential oils weigh less than 500 Daltons and therefore enter the bloodstream and allow us to receive their great effects just by applying some lotion.
 That’s why dermatologists often advise you to make your skincare a priority so that you would be able to know what is going on inside your skin and what could be its after-effects.

 Synthetic fragrances– which have been show to interfere with normal hormone functions, also enter the blood stream easily.
 These also volatize and enter in our nose as the scent we smell and go directly into the brain via the olfactory bulb (this is the part of your brain that lets you smell).